sahin/git-issue-extensions/README.md

-# Philosophy
-A specification to extend git isses.
+# This repo is git page.
+Please go to https://github.com/sahin/git-issue-extensions/tree/gh-pages